supertokens/docs/nodejs/docs/emailpassword/override/apis.md

     *
     * @method: POST
     *
-    * @params: set it to undefined to dsiable the API.
+    * @params: set it to undefined to disable the API.
     *          formFields will have the email and the password
-    *          options will contain the functions related to the recipe,
-    *          recipeId, a request object, a response object, a next
-    *          function, the config provided by the user when calling the init function of this recipe
-    *          and a boolean stating whether the function is being called in a serverless enviroment.
-    *          See APIOptions below
+    *          options: see APIOptions below
     *
-    * @returns: Promise
-    *           {
-    *               status: "OK"
-    *               user: User
-    *           }: on successfully verifying email and password
+    * @returns: "OK" and user object: on successfully verifying email and password
-    *           {
-    *               status: "WRONG_CREDENTIALS_ERROR"
-    *           }: if password is invalid or no account info found for the given email */
+    *           "WRONG_CREDENTIALS_ERROR": if password is invalid or no account info found for the given email */
     signInPOST:
         | undefined